 The registration deadline is Saturday, August 20, at 11:59 p.m.

-The Pre-School Year Workshop for LAS
+The Pre-School Year Workshop for LAS Students

-For LAS students in the 2022–2023 academic year, this is an online format conducted via virtual meetings onZoom®, in order to ensure equal opportunities across all LAS tracks.
+For LAS students in the 2022–2023 academic year, this is an online program conducted via virtual meetings onZoom®, in order to ensure equal opportunities across all LAS tracks.
 The SPR LAS is free but also requires prior registration for the tutoring program.

 ATSM: